nteract/enchannel-zmq-backend/README.md

 };
 ```

-Until we make changes, you'll need to have at least one subscription before you can send on a channel.
+Currently, you'll need to have at least one subscription activated
+before you can send on a channel.

 ```javascript
 > shell.subscribe(console.log)